 What can be done?

-• These molecules are young and some fear effects on the immune system.
+• These are still young molecules and certain experts warn of possible effects on the immune system.

 Cures: This is an opportunity for parents to see the care given to the child up close.
 These are nice holiday places.
 Improvements are noted with cures of a minimum duration of 3 weeks.